Artega Automobile: Scalo Superelletra

 The Scalo Superelletra debuted at the 2017 Geneva Auto Show.
 The car's name combines that of the earlier Scalo with a portmanteau of the Italian Superleggera and elettrica, indicating light weight and electric drive.
 Designed by Carrozzeria Touring Superleggera, the new car was longer than the original Scalo and featured a new carbon-fibre monocoque chassis.
 Motive power is still electric, with a quartet of motors, one at each wheel, capable of producing a total of 1020 hp.
 The car is to carry the driver and two passengers, seated three-abreast with the driver in the middle.

 Related

 IISB-One

 The IISB-One is a car that began life as an Artega GT and was modified to accept an electric drivetrain by the Fraunhofer Institute for Integrated Systems and Device Technology.
 The car received two electric motors to drive the rear wheels and a lithium battery pack to power them.
 Each motor was capable of delivering up to 80 kW to its associated wheel.
-The car was also a test-bed for a variety of charging system, having three different system on board.
+The car was also a test-bed for a variety of charging systems, having three different systems on board.